 6. Now that you have a few key articles that show off your skill and talent, you need to “advertise” your expertise.
-I find that looking for other blogs related to my industry, where I can engage in discussions or use the LinkedIn.com “Answers” feature to help answer someone’s query, provides a great platform for me to provide a brief insight on a topic that’s being discussed and to direct readers back to my blog for more details.
+I find that looking for other blogs related to my industry, where I can engage in discussions or using the LinkedIn.com “Groups” feature to help answer someone’s query, provides a great platform for me to provide a brief insight on a topic that’s being discussed and to direct readers back to my blog for more details.
 (Don’t overtly advertise your site…as you might get marked as a Spammer.)

-7. After the site has about 10 articles, it’s time to link your blog page to your other key marketing tools.
+7. After your site has about 10 articles, it’s time to link your blog page to your other key marketing tools.
 You might mention your blog in cover letters, put the URL on your networking card, enter it as your blog link or your website link in your LinkedIn profile, put the blog’s URL as part of your signature on your e-mail messages get your friends to add your blog onto their blogs as a favorite link.
 Also, if your site can’t be found from Yahoo, Google, or Bing searches, try to get these sites to index your blog.

 Tips & Hints

-9. Make sure to keep the blog active…publish as least one article every week or two until you build up a professional collection of topics across your skill set.
+9. Make sure to keep the blog active…publish at least one article every week or two until you build up a professional collection of topics across your skill set.
 Ask your trusted reviewer to post a question/comment or two, just to set the tone for other readers that you are open and responsive to comments.

 Insights & Identity